Erik-orange/git-notes/README.md

  * Each branch has its own commit history and current version.

-* `$ git branch` shows all branches
+* `$ git branch` shows all branches.

-* `$ git branch my-branch-name` creates a new branch
+* `$ git branch my-branch-name` creates a new branch.

-* `$ git branch -d some-old-branch` deletes the `some-old-branch` branch
+* `$ git branch -d some-old-branch` deletes the `some-old-branch` branch.

-* `$ git checkout my-other-branch` switch to a new branch (checkout to a new branch)
+* `$ git checkout my-other-branch` switch to a new branch (checkout to a new branch) .

-* `$ git checkout -b my-branch-name` is the same as `git branch` and `git checkout` in one step
+* `$ git checkout -b my-branch-name` is the same as `git branch` and `git checkout` in one step.

-* `$ git merge some-branch-name` merges the `some-branch-name` branch with the current working branch
+* `$ git merge some-branch-name` merges the `some-branch-name` branch with the current working branch.

 * `$ git remote add origin https://github.com/Username/some-app.git`
   The `origin` option is the default name for the server on which your remote repository is located.

   Git doesn't care what you name your remote, but its typical to name your main branch `origin`.

-* `$ git remote -v` the `-v` option lists all the remote repos you've connected to
+* `$ git remote -v` the `-v` option lists all the remote repos you've connected to.

 * `$git push -u origin master`
   Pushes your files to a remote repository.
   We also specify the server our local repo is connected to, `origin`.
   The branch we are pushing, `master`.
   The `-u` option remembers the `origin` and `master` parameters and allows us to run `git push` the next time.

 ___